retro16/acsi2stm/doc/firmware.md

 * Boot the Atari AHDI image.
 * Test EmuTOS with the Atari AHDI image.
 * Check that files can be read.
+* Flash the PIO variant.
+* Run `GEMDRPIO.TOS`.
+* Open the GemDrive drive and copy one file to floppy and back to SD.
+Check its content.
+* Run a big application from the GemDrive drive.